Patient's Query

 Hi,

-It is possible that once the nerve got decompressed with surgery, some pinching of the affected nerve will persist.
-This is common in low back surgeries and can happen in 20 to 40 percent of patients and can take 2 to 5 years to improve.
+It is possible that once the nerve is decompressed with surgery, some pinching of the affected nerve will persist.
+This is common in low back surgeries and can happen in 20 to 40 percent of patients, and can take two to five years to improve.

-Though myoclonus is a rare side effect of Sevoflurane, it is likely that your twitching symptoms are due to the nerves in the lower back.
-Because the twitching due to Sevoflurane will not stay for 2 years after surgery.
-Patients having side effect due to Sevoflurane get back to normal within 2 weeks to a maximum of 6 months.
+Though myoclonus is a rare side effect of Sevoflurane, it is likely that your twitching symptoms are due to the nerves in the lower back, because the twitching due to Sevoflurane will not stay for 2 years after surgery.
+Patients having side effects due to Sevoflurane get back to normal within two weeks to a maximum of six months.

-The TMJ (temporomandibular joint) laxity might be due to your position during surgery and the endotracheal intubation.
+The TMJ (temporomandibular joint) laxity might be due to your position during surgery and the endotracheal intubation (the placement of a flexible plastic tube into the trachea to maintain an open airway).
 When getting operated for lower back surgery, the patient is made to lie down on the stomach.
 During a long surgery, there might be stress on the TMJ.
-It usually gets better slowly over years.
+It usually gets better slowly over the years.

 There is no problem in brain activity, hypothalamus or pituitary due to anesthesia.
 It might not be a genetic collagen tissue syndrome but then we have to confirm with test results which are yet to come.